jacdevv/reddit_shorts/README.md

 Inside of the `src` folder there is a sub-folder: Background.
 Paste a `background` video (under the name *background.mp4*) and a background music (under the name *music.mp3*).
 If you plan to upload the video to the internet, please use your own content for the background or a fair-use content you downloaded.

 ## Example
-This is an example of an output video:
 [![](https://markdown-videos-api.jorgenkh.no/youtube/5_7s_iZj0TA)](https://youtu.be/5_7s_iZj0TA)

 ---